Sgitario/sgitario.github.io/_posts/2019-10-09-distributed-tracing-microservices.md

 ---
 layout: post
-title: Distributed tracing in microservices architectures
+title: Distributed tracing in Microservices architectures
 date: 2019-10-9
-tags: [ Microservices, Patterns, Jaeger ]
+tags: [ Design Patterns, Microservices, Jaeger ]
 ---

 Observability is the ability to: